 Security Brutalism

-To strengthen and simplify security, we should adopt a brutalist approach—one that prioritizes raw functionality, structural honesty, and directness over unnecessary complexity or obscured processes.
+It's time for a different approach.
+Security Brutalism—characterized by raw functionality, structural honesty, and simple, highly effective controls over unnecessary complex ones—offers a path forward that addresses both our current threat landscape and budget realities.
 This means embracing systems that are clear in purpose, resilient by design, and grounded in the fundamental capabilities of the technologies they rely on.

 This concept draws from brutalist architecture and web design, both of which favor unembellished, utilitarian structures that reveal rather than conceal their underlying materials and construction.
 Central to this philosophy is the principle of truth to materials—the idea that a system should express its true nature, not hide behind decorative abstractions.

-Security Brutalism, then, is about being direct, uncompromising, and function-first.
+Security Brutalism is a doctrine of function-first.
+A return to the fundamentals.
 It emphasizes strong, enforceable controls and clear operational visibility, valuing these over user convenience or aesthetic appeal.
 Its designs are simple, honest, and intentionally rough-edged—engineered to endure in the unpredictable, volatile conditions of a VUCA world.

 Security Brutalism Principles